Intilery/intilery.github.io/docs/sdk/ios-trouble.md

 - The version of our SDK you are using
 - Logs of the call in question
-- Screenshots of the event in the Intielry Events debugger
+- Screenshots of the event in the Intilery Events debugger